-The Independent Investment Committee (Committee) of the New Hampshire Retirement System ("NHRS") is pleased to present the comprehensive annual investment report for the fiscal year ended June 30, 2012.
+The Independent Investment Committee (Committee) of the New Hampshire Retirement System ("NHRS") is pleased to present the Comprehensive Annual Investment Report for the fiscal year ended June 30, 2013.
 This report satisfies the provisions of the Revised Statutes Annotated ("RSA") 100-A:15, VII of the State of New Hampshire.

-Fiscal year 2012 marked the third full reporting period for which the Independent Investment Committee conducted oversight and management of the investment program.
+Fiscal year 2013 marked the fourth full reporting period for which the Independent Investment Committee conducted oversight and management of the investment program.
 Prior to January 1, 2009, the Board of Trustees served as the NHRS Investment Committee.
 On that date, the Independent Investment Committee assumed its responsibilities in accordance with the provisions of RSA 100-A:14-b.
 The Committee is responsible for investing in accordance with policies established by the Board; selecting investment managers, agents, and custodial banks; reviewing performance; and making recommendations to the Board regarding investment consultants, asset allocation, and other investment policy matters.

-The Committee meets monthly and is currently comprised of five members: three independent members appointed by the Governor and Executive Council; and two members of the Board of Trustees appointed by the Chair of the Board.
+The Committee meets monthly and is comprised of five members: three independent members appointed by the Governor and Executive Council; and two members of the Board of Trustees appointed by the Chair of the Board.
 All are required by statute to have significant experience in institutional investing or finance.
 The three independent members are Harold Janeway (Chair), David Jensen and Patrick O'Donnell.
-The two Board members serving on the Committee are State Treasurer Catherine Provencher and Hershel Sosnoff.
-Board Chair, Dr. Lisa Shapiro served on the Committee from its inception through December 2011.
-Tom Silvia served as an independent member on the Committee from February 2009 through November 2011.
+The two Board members serving on the Committee are

+State Treasurer Catherine Provencher and Hershel Sosnoff.
 Brief biographies and photographs of the Committee members follow this report.